Top UK politicians want Boris Johnson sacked over Zaghari-Ratcliffe case

 The calls for Johnson's dismissal come with May facing a crisis over her Cabinet after losing two ministers this month.

-Just last week, Priti Patel was forced to resign following revelations she had met senior Israeli officials during a family holiday in the summer, a significant breach of diplomatic protocol.
+Just last week, Priti Patel was forced to resign as secretary of state for international development following revelations she had met senior Israeli officials during a family holiday in the summer, a significant breach of diplomatic protocol.

 Patel's resignation came just over a week after Defense Secretary Michael Fallon quit after becoming embroiled in the Westminster sexual harassment scandal.